Generic Name: emtricitabine and tenofovir (EM trye SYE ta been and ten OF oh vir )

 Emtricitabine and tenofovir are antiviral drugs that work by preventing HIV (human immunodeficiency virus) cells from multiplying in the body.

-The combination of emtricitabine and tenofovir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
-Emtricitabine and tenofovir is not a cure for HIV or AIDS.
+Emtricitabine and tenofovir is a combination medicine used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
+This medicine is not a cure for HIV or AIDS.

 Emtricitabine and tenofovir is also used together with safer-sex practices to reduce the risk of becoming infected with HIV.
 You must be HIV-negative to use emtricitabine and tenofovir for this purpose.
 This medication may not provide protection from disease in every person.